Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data/data-curator-features.md

 ### d\) Add Epoch/Cell Tags

-Click on Epoch / Cell from data tree.
-Then click on add parameter to add the new tag.
+To add a specific tag, click on Epoch / Cell from data tree, then click on add parameter to add the new tag.
 To remove a parameter click on the desired parameter from the grid and press remove parameter.

 ![](/assets/add_keyword.png)